INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 No.4: Do trampolines get hot in the sun?

-Keep your shade cover on as much as possible to avoid scalding your feet.
+Keep your trampoline sleepover cover on as much as possible to avoid scalding your feet.

 Or make sure to place it in a shaded area.